 Limitations of bifacial panels:

-- – They perform to their best calliper when trackers are installed.
+- – They perform to their best caliper when trackers are installed.
 But the inclusion of solar trackers increases the maintenance cost.

 Bifacial panels for residential installations: What hinders the popularity?

-A bifacial solar panel has an efficiency of up to 22% but it’s also about ₹1.5/watt costlier than monofacial solar panels.
-When comparing the increased output (4-5%) with the cost variation, bifacial solar isn’t the best choice for residential installations.
+A bifacial solar panel has an efficiency of up to 22% but it’s also about ₹1/watt costlier than monofacial solar panels.
+However, with advancement in technology, bifacial solar panels are becoming cheaper; hence, more popular in the residential sector.

 1. Are bifacial solar panels better?